turtlecoin/turtlecoin-docs/docs/guides/mining/XMRIG-Guide.md

-# XMRig Guide for TurtleCoin
+---
+title: Mining with XMRig
+---

 XMRig uses separate miners for CPU and GPU, you need to download a CPU and GPU miner separately and run two separate instances on your computer.